AnthonyKeung/Pub_Golf_MVP/README.md

-# PubGolfPOC
+# PubGolfMVP

-This repository contains the PubGolfPOC application.
+This repository contains the PubGolfMVP application.
 Follow the instructions below to run the `app.py` script.

 ## Prerequisites